openequella/openequella.github.io/guides/ClusteringConfigurationGuide.md

 ```
 filestore.root = //some.host/share.name/
 ```
-Edit the admin.url property to be the EQUELLA address of the hosting server:
+Edit the admin.url property to be the openEQUELLA address of the hosting server:
 ```
 admin.url = http://equellaadmin.myinstitution.com
 ```